Objectives of Aviation Quality and Safety Management Systems

 Process Approach Heart of Safety & Quality Management Systems

 Integrated safety and quality management systems strive to meet their objectives using the "process approach."
-Airlines and airports are in business to provide services.
+Operators are in business to provide services.
 When aviation service providers have a monopoly, there is little incentive to improve processes, except for often inconsistent pressure from civil aviation authorities.

 Aviation service providers operating in a competitive market achieve their objectives when their customers are happy and they feel reasonably safe.